Azure/azure-batch-software-entitlement/walkthrough.md

 ### Sestest

-To assist with finding a suitable certificate, the `sestest` utility has a **list-certificates** mode that will list certificates that *may* work (the tool only shows certificates with a private key).
+To assist with finding a suitable certificate, the `sestest` utility has a **list-certificates** mode that will list certificates that *may* work (the tool lists certificates with a private key but doesn't check for other characteristics).

 ```
 .\sestest list-certificates